 - 1. Employees appearing before the PAR Panel may have a union representative present with them.
 The Union representative is present for consulting purposes only, and may not participate in the hearing. - 2.
 An employee that chooses the PAR process waives their right to grieve a termination for performance reasons, unless the decision by the superintendent or their designee to terminate the employee was not supported by a majority vote of the PAR panel. - 3.
-Employees who select a special evaluation option through the PIP process retain their full due process rights, including any existing grievance rights.
+Employees who select a special evaluation option through the PIP process retain their full due process rights, including any existing grievance rights. - G. Professional Growth Consultants (PGCs) Salary-In the PGCs final two years of their rotation, OHRD will work individually with each PGC to develop a transition plan to their next position in the system.
+This will include surveying the staff member's interest, being alerted to positions of interest that maintain or are close to their salary and other options, as determined by the Chief of OHRD.

-G. Rights and Responsibilities of Employees in the PAR program
+H. Rights and Responsibilities of Employees in the PAR program